Trust and faith are powerful. She built her army on those two rocks.

 She remembered reading a similar scene in her Nash novels.
 Her favorite hero had broken his leg while fighting a ginorak, a fire-breathing lizard.
 Thankfully, she didn’t feel the grinding of bones or the sharp pain that the author had written about.
 It was just a burning ache from strained muscles or maybe a forming bruise.
 Relieved, she tugged up her pant leg and looked at her mud-streaked ankle and heel.
 The skin was tender and discolored, a bruise but nothing compared to the injuries she had acquired in the last year.

 Her thoughts went to Jinto Panzir.
 She had only read about the city in her magazines and heard about it in rumors, but it would have been the perfect place to prove herself.
 She let herself dream for a little moment before she pushed herself back to her feet.
-It was time to stop dreaming.
+It was time to stop and face her life.

-With a sad sigh, she limped back down the ridge and followed her footsteps back to the road.
+With a sad sigh, she limped back down the ridge and followed the imprints of her feet back to the road.
 She smiled to herself as she did; if she wasn’t stomping in anger, she would have been lost.
 She shook her head.
 “I can’t believe I was considering fucking him.”

 It took her longer than she remembered to return to the road.
 Just as she saw it through the wavering curtain of leaves, she heard hooves pounding against the hard-packed earth.
 They slowed as they approached.

 Kanéko inched forward, holding the branches against her as she peered out from the tree line.
 The horses were to her right, circling Pahim’s wagon.
 A prickle of fear ran down her spine, adding to her anger.

 For the briefest of moments, she considered calling out to them for help, but then she recognized the leader: the bald man from the inn.
 He did not smile and something about his dark gaze silenced the words in her throat.
 Heavy scars scoring his tanned skin and were easily visible from the distance.